vpisarev/ficus/doc/ficustut.md

 * as results of certain operations that produce strings
 * (the partial but important case of the previous item) as result of `string()` or `repr()` call.
 For most of the Ficus types, except for variants, there is automatically generated `string()` function that you can override and that represents some ficus value in a textual form.
 The difference between `string()` and `repr()` is that `string()` produces the output with the emphasis on readability, whereas `repr()` produces the string that is rather close representation of the object in Ficus source code (as if it was specified as literal).

 A string stores its length, which is retrieved with `length(str)`.
-A string is not necessarily 0-terminated.
+A string is not necessarily null-terminated.
 You can access individual characters of a string using `str[i]` operator, or extract a part of string using the syntax `str[optional_start_index:optional_end_index:optional_stride]`, where the negative stride means the output substring will be reversed.
-If the stride is missing or `1`, the extracted substring is not copied, it references a part of the parent string (and that's why a string is not necessarily 0-terminated).
+If the stride is missing or `1`, the extracted substring is not copied, it references a part of the parent string (and that's why a string is not necessarily null-terminated).

 The special syntax, which we met with in [Arrays](#arrays) section is supported for string as well: